Lard: Production

-It is produced mainly in China, Germany and Brazil.
+Lard is produced mainly in China, followed by Germany, Brazil, United States, and Russia.

 Lard can be obtained from any part of the pig that has a high concentration of fatty tissue.
 The highest grade of lard, known as leaf lard, is obtained from the "flare" visceral fat deposit surrounding the kidneys and inside the loin.
 Leaf lard has little pork flavor, making it ideal for use in baked goods, where it is valued for its ability to produce flaky, moist pie crusts.
 The next-highest grade is obtained from fatback, the hard subcutaneous fat between the pig's back skin and muscle.
 The lowest grade (for purposes of rendering into lard) is obtained from the soft caul fat surrounding digestive organs, such as small intestines, though caul fat is often used directly as a wrapping for roasting lean meats or in the manufacture of pâtés.

 Lard may be rendered by two processes: wet or dry.
 In wet rendering, pig fat is boiled in water or steamed at a high temperature and the lard, which is insoluble in water, is skimmed from the surface of the mixture or separated in an industrial centrifuge.
 In dry rendering, the fat is exposed to high heat in a pan or oven without water (a process similar to frying bacon).
 The two processes yield somewhat differing products.
 Wet-rendered lard has a more neutral flavor, a lighter color, and a high smoke point.
 Dry-rendered lard is somewhat browner and has a caramelized flavor and has a lower smoke point.

 Industrially-produced lard, including much of the lard sold in supermarkets, is rendered from a mixture of high and low quality fat from throughout the pig.
 Lard is often hydrogenated to improve its stability at room temperature.
 Hydrogenated lard sold to consumers typically contains fewer than 0.5 g of transfats per 13 g serving.
 Lard is also often treated with bleaching and deodorizing agents, emulsifiers, and antioxidants such as BHT.
 These treatments make it more consistent and prevent spoilage.
 (Untreated lard must be refrigerated or frozen to prevent rancidity.)

 Consumers wanting a higher-quality source of lard typically seek out artisanal producers, or render it themselves from leaf lard or fatback.

 A by-product of dry-rendering lard is deep-fried meat, skin and membrane tissue known as cracklings.

 Composition

-Lard consists mainly of fats, which in context of chemistry are known as triglycerides.
-These triglycerides are composed of three fatty acids and the distribution of fatty acids varies from oil to oil.
+Lard consists mainly of fats, which in the context of chemistry are known as triglycerides.
+Triglycerides contain three fatty acids, varying from one triglyceride to another.
 In general lard is similar to tallow in its composition.
+About 20% of lard is the achiral triglyceride with palmitic acid on carbon 2 and oleic acid on carbons 1 and 3.
 Pigs that have been fed different diets will have lard with a significantly different fatty acid content and iodine value.
 Peanut-fed hogs or the acorn-fed pigs raised for Jamón ibérico therefore produce a somewhat different kind of lard compared to pigs raised in North American farms that are fed corn.